aws-solutions/workload-discovery-on-aws/README.md

 ## Usage

 A web interface is included with Workload Discovery.
-Refer to the [documentation](https://awslabs.github.io/workload-discovery-on-aws) to learn how to use the application.
+Refer to the [documentation](https://github.com/aws-solutions/workload-discovery-on-aws) to learn how to use the application.

 ## Feature requests

-To submit an idea for a feature you would like to see implemented, please [create an issue](https://github.com/awslabs/workload-discovery-on-aws/issues) and use the 'enhancement' label.
-Your issue will be available on the [project board](https://github.com/awslabs/workload-discovery-on-aws/projects/2) for others to vote on.
+To submit an idea for a feature you would like to see implemented, please [create an issue](https://github.com/aws-solutions/workload-discovery-on-aws/issues) and use the 'enhancement' label.

 ## Architecture